Licensed Materials & Services on Campus

 One options for obtaining permission is through our electronic reserve service (e-Reserve).
 Through this service, the library will:

-- Scan print books and journal articles that meet the requirements listed in the Queen's Fair Dealing Policy
+- Scan print books and journal articles that meet the requirements listed in the Queen's Fair Dealing Policy (available on the Queen's Fair Dealing Policy web page)

 - Acquire and process copyright permissions as needed